Berdugo1994/cohesion-pipeline/README.md

 import pandas as pd
 from cohesion import topic_cohesion

-data = {"text":
+data = {'text':
             ["we like to play football",
-             "I'm playing football better than neymar and cristano ronaldo", 'I like Fifa more than I like football, My Fav team is #RealMadrid Hala Madrid', 'Hamburger or Pizza? what would i choose?
-I will eat both of them, it so tasty!', 'banana pancakes with syrup maple, thats my favorite meals'], 'label':
+             "I'm playing football better than neymar and cristano ronaldo", "I like Fifa more than I like football, My Fav team is #RealMadrid Hala Madrid", "Hamburger or Pizza? what would i choose?
+I will eat both of them, it so tasty!", "banana pancakes with syrup maple, thats my favorite meal"], 'label':
             [1, 1, 1, 2, 2]}
 df = pd.DataFrame(data)